lighteningAce001/alx-pre_course/0x01-git/README.md

-I just Updated this files as parts of the exercise got git project
+I just Updated this files as parts of the exercise for git project